 The school catalog contains a schedule designating the minimum percentage or amount of work that a student must successfully complete at the end of each evaluation period to complete their educational program within the maximum time frame (150%).
 Quantitative progress is determined by dividing the number of credit hours earned by the number of credit hours attempted.
 Credit hours attempted include completed hours, transfer credits, withdrawals, and repeated courses.
-Non-credit remedial courses have no effect on the student's ROP.

-Maximum Time frame to Complete
+Maximum Time Frame to Complete

 The maximum time frame for completion of all programs below the master's level is limited by federal regulation to 150% of the published length of the program.
 School shall calculate maximum time frame using credit hours attempted.
 All credit hours attempted, which include completed credits, transfer credits, withdrawals, and repeated classes, count toward the maximum number of credits allowed to complete the program.
-Non-credit remedial courses have no effect on the student's maximum time frame.